 Trendline

-A trendline is a line superimposed on a chart revealing the overall direction of the data.
-Looker Studio supports three types of trendlines: linear, polynomial, and exponential.
+A trend line is a line that is superimposed on a chart to reveal the overall direction of the data.
+Looker Studio supports several types of trend lines, which are available in the Trendline drop-down menu:

 Missing data